la2050/challenge/_2020/learn/pediatric-therapy-network.md

   - Early education enrollment
 Are there any other LA2050 goal categories that your proposal will impact?:
   - LA is the best place to CONNECT
+Has your proposal changed due to COVID-19?: >
+  While COVID-19 has impacted our ability to provide services in-person, it has not stopped us from delivering exceptional high-quality early education and therapeutic programming to the children and families we serve in LA County.
+Following recommendations from the LA County Health Department and the CDC, PTN suspended all in-person services on March 16.
+In the weeks since, PTN’s multi-disciplinary teams demonstrated considerable ingenuity and creativity, quickly mobilizing to implement alternative early education, therapy, and parent support measures to ensure continuity of care for our clients.
+PTN migrated nearly all of its individual and group programs to a telehealth platform, including all of our Best We Can Be early intervention and parent support programs.
+In addition, our team developed relevant and digitally accessible resources for families isolated at home that can be accessed for free via our website and YouTube channel.
+The services PTN provides are vital to long-term developmental, academic and social outcomes for children with and at-risk for developmental delays and disabilities.
+Sadly, any disruption in care can lead to devastating, life-long impacts.
+As families continue to receive diagnoses and grapple daily with a wide range of developmental challenges such as autism, feeding issues and more, PTN continues to provide them essential therapeutic services and resources.
 year: 2020
 category: learn
 filename: pediatric-therapy-network